YannickKae/Financial-Market-Regime-Classification/README.md

 $$ P(Y=1|X) = \frac{1}{1 + e^{-(\beta_0 + \beta_1 X_1 + \beta_2 X_2 + ... + \beta_n X_n)}} $$

-- **Support Vector Machines** (SVM): These are a family of supervised learning algorithms used for classification and regression problems.
-In the context of binary classification, SVMs attempt to find an optimal hyperplane that separates the two classes.
+- **Support Vector Machines** (SVM): In the context of binary classification, SVMs attempt to find an optimal hyperplane that separates the two classes.
 Specifically, we use the C-Support Vector Classification (C-SVC) variant because it is particularly good at avoiding overfitting based on the regularization hyper paramater 'C'.
 Technically, it controls the trade-off between achieving the largest possible margin and minimizing classification errors.

 $$ f(X) = sign\left(\sum_{i} α_i * y_i * K(X_i, X) - ρ\right) $$